The Affine Divergence: Aligning Activation Updates Beyond Normalisation: Theoretical Background

-As suggested, these corrections are not inconsequential.
-This is particularly relevant to the structural approach, which has both \textit{direct} implications for the forward and backward passes; by contrast, the gradient-only type has direct implications only for the backward pass, and from this an indirect effect on the forward pass through the parameters of the same affine step.
+All of these corrections are consequential, particularly the structural approaches which have \textit{direct} implications on both the forward and backward pass.
+In contrast, the gradient-only approach has direct implications only for the backward pass, from which an indirect effect on the forward pass emerges through the parameters.
+Due to space restrictions, this section briefly outlines properties of the corrections.
+These are developed in greater detail in \textit{App.}~\ref{App:Properties}, including associated mathematics.

-First, the forward-pass implications will be discussed for the two structural forms: the affine-correction and the normalisation-like correction.
-The former produces an input-dependent scaling, acting somewhat as a soft bound on the output, as displayed in \textit{Eqn.}~\ref{Eqn:AffineCorrectionSoftBound}.

-However, crucially, it retains \textit{all representational degrees of freedom}, but it does produce a nontrivial nonlinear remapping (discussed again in \textit{App.}~\ref{App:ParameterisedNormalisation}).

-The same cannot be said for the normalisation-like correction.
-This approach projects out the magnitude degree-of-freedom \textit{irreversibly}.
-Consequently, there is a distinct change in the structure of the representations before and after the map.
-Information is lost, namely, the radial degree of freedom.
-This constitutes a map $\mathbb{R}^n\rightarrow S^{n-1} \hookrightarrow \mathbb{R}^n$, indicating it projects down to a unit-hypersphere manifold, before embedding this back into the $\mathbb{R}^n$ space, obfuscating the loss.
-This is responsible for the classical (radial) scale invariance associated with such a normaliser-like approach.
-One may believe the additional parameter degrees of freedom compensate for this representational degree of freedom, but this is not so; they are fundamentally different quantities and cannot be substituted for one another.
+Forward pass implications differ.
+The affine-like map acts as a soft bound on the representations, which preserves all initial DOF.
+This contrasts with the norm-like map, which irreversibly projects out the radial degree of freedom by a map onto a spherical shell.
+This does enforce scale-invariance, but at the cost of information loss, constituting the map $\mathbb{R}^n\rightarrow S^{n-1} \hookrightarrow \mathbb{R}^n$ a projection to the unit-hypersphere manifold, then a re-embedding into $\mathbb{R}^n$ --- obfuscating the DOF loss.
+This information bottleneck requires a strong justification for implementation, and the magnitude cannot be assumed a priori to be redundant or meaningless; yet, radial modulation in the affine map may learn to suppress this degree of freedom if beneficial.
+Moreover, the loss in representational-DOF cannot be compensated for with new parameters, as they are in-substitutable quantities.
+Overall, both maps act as nontrivial nonlinear mappings, a decomposition argued in \textit{App.}~\ref{App:ParameterisedNormalisation}, yet affine-like uniquely preserves all DOF compared to all previous normalisations.

-Moreover, the normalisation-like approach has singular behaviour as $\left\|\vec{x}\right\|\rightarrow 0$, which isn't smooth like isotropic activation functions \cite{Bird2025a, Bird2025b} --- although $\epsilon$ can help mitigate this (but does not resolve the latter exploding gradients argument).
+Norm-like solutions also feature undesirable singular behaviour as $\left\|\vec{x}\right\|\rightarrow 0$, a genuine singularity unlike isotropic activation function's \citep{Bird2025a, Bird2025b} smooth coordinate form.
+The theoretically ad-hoc $\epsilon$-positivity trick can help mitigate this, but it does not resolve the latter exploding gradients argument and quietly reintroduces the divergence with additional $\epsilon$-distortion.